n/a (full-time) / n/a (part-time) / 2 years (PgDip); 3 years (MSc); 1 year (PgCert) (distance / e-Learning)

 - Diabetic Foot Disease

-All modules listed above are also available as standalone modules.
+All modules listed above are also available as standalone modules and may be run earlier than scheduled with sufficient demand.
 Please follow the relevant link for further information.

 'It is not often these days that you get the thrill of learning something new and feeling like you understand it.'